Show All Answers

 Up to five:

-We will notify you when the request is filled then hold the item at the Circulation Desk (three days for DVDs or five days for all other items) for you to pick it up.
+We will notify you when the request is filled then hold the item at the Circulation Desk for three days for you to pick up.

-The maximum fine charged is the cost to replace the overdue item.
+A maximum fine of $10 per item is charged to replace the overdue item.

 If a lost item is paid for then returned in good condition, the replacement cost will be refunded.
 The processing fee is not refundable.